 The IAPCC is the global industry association for private post-secondary schools, institutes and colleges that provide career-specific educational programs.

 The Academy shares the IAPCC Value statement of providing quality career and market-focused education to support students towards industry success whilst operating with integrity and compliance with polices and legislation.

 The IAPCC is a non-profit global industry association with the aims and objectives to serve its members, students enrolled by IAPCC’s members, and the public.
 These include fostering and promoting high educational standards and IAPCC’s Code of Ethics, encouraging the development of improvements in the fields of education in the career college sector and to work in harmony with other related associations to name a few.

 Study from the comfort of your own home with our online journalism course.

-Qualification required to work as a journalist
+Qualification required to work as a freelance journalist

 It is for this reason that our course is intensely focused on the practical side of freelance journalism.
-The assignments you complete throughout this freelance journalism course will go a long way towards forming the backbone of your professional portfolio that you will then be able to build on as you produce and submit pieces to publications.
+The assignments you complete throughout this course will go a long way towards forming the backbone of your professional portfolio that you will then be able to build on as you produce and submit pieces to publications.